notakey/wordpress-two-factor/readme.txt

 - Configuration for Notakey Authentication Server.

-To adjust poflicy or configure this plugin, navigate to "Settings" → "Notakey MFA".
+To adjust policy or configure this plugin, navigate to "Settings" → "Notakey MFA".

 Plugin requires a hosted or on-premise version of Notakey Authentication Server (yes, there is a free version) with configured service, onboarding requirements and API client credentials.

-See our [documentation site](https://documnetation.notakey.com/) for detailed instructions how to set up Notakey Authentication Server.
+See our [documentation site](https://documentation.notakey.com/) for detailed instructions how to set up Notakey Authentication Server.

 == Screenshots ==